Skip to main content

 Value Analysis

-Where the Micro Squeeze does not make sense: if you need virus removal (look at the Survivor Filter Pro or MSR Guardian instead), if you primarily filter for large groups (the full-size Squeeze or a gravity system like the Platypus GravityWorks will save your hands), or if you only filter water a few times per year on casual day hikes (a $17 HydroBlu Versa Flow does the same job at a third of the price).
+Where the Micro Squeeze does not make sense: if you need virus removal (look at the Survivor Filter Pro or MSR Guardian instead), if you primarily filter for large groups (the full-size Squeeze or a gravity system like the Platypus GravityWorks will save your hands), or if you only filter water a few times per year on casual day hikes (a budget-priced HydroBlu Versa Flow does the same job at a third of the price).
 The Micro Squeeze's value is maximized by ultralight backpackers, thru-hikers, and frequent backcountry users who will put serious mileage on the filter over multiple seasons.

 Frequently Asked Questions